uozuAho/arduino_due_blank/README.md

 =================

 This is a project to be used as a base for any Arduino Due software.
-It includes a pre-built arduino core for the Arduino Due, a pre-built Atmel library for the Due's processor and all necessary header files for those libraries.
+It includes:
+- pre-built arduino core library & headers
+- pre-built Atmel library & headers
+- Unity unit test framework
+- some example source, tests & build configurations

 Essential tools
 ---------------